Phone-GWP-group

 Put simply, rationalising your packaging can help you to take advantage of economies of scale, whilst also improving staff efficiency

-Secondary benefits include having an easier inventory to manage, reducing the amount of POs that are required (and the general admin surrounding ordering), easier stock management and even reduced numbers of deliveries and delivery charges.
+Secondary benefits include easier inventory management, fewer POs required (and less general admin around ordering), easier stock management, and fewer deliveries and delivery charges.

-If you truly want to achieve the maximum value from your packaging (whether that be to reduce your average cost of packaging or solve a specific problem), then you have no choice but to work with a dedicated designer.
+If you genuinely want to achieve the maximum value from your packaging (whether that’s to reduce your average cost or solve a specific problem), you have no choice but to work with a dedicated packaging designer.

-Virtually all of the ways you can improve the effectiveness, efficiency and cost of your packaging tie with utilising packaging design expertise, which is why selecting an experienced, knowledgeable individual or team to work with is absolutely critical.
+Virtually all of the ways you can improve the effectiveness, efficiency, and cost of your packaging tie in with utilising packaging design expertise, which is why selecting an experienced, knowledgeable individual or team to work with is essential.

-It can be the difference between packaging that does the job, and packaging that drives your business forwards.
+It can be the difference between packaging that does the job and packaging that drives your business forward.

 Share this article